Why Packaging MattersTM

 Recycling for Sustainable Packaging

 Plastipak’s global recycling centers reclaim plastic products to produce high-quality PET and HDPE post-consumer recycled materials (PET PCR or rPET and HDPE PCR or rHDPE) in our effort to supply sustainable packaging options to our customers.
 In North America, Clean Tech is one of the top plastic recyclers in the US.
-In Europe, Plastipak is the largest producer of food-grade rPET, with capacity to produce over 300 million pounds (136 tonnes) of food-grade rPET (PET PCR) material annually.
+In Europe, Plastipak is the largest producer of food-grade rPET, with capacity to produce over 300 million pounds (136 thousand tonnes) of food-grade rPET (PET PCR) material annually.

 Bottle to Bottle Recycling